x4dr/Fen/character/kobalt.md

 GLOWY RESONATING ORB  -> Loads on 4 resonanz, Frost/Order Aspekted, Disciplin Aspected, 20 Cap the uncut gem from childhood
 Armband for easy scrying (electronische fusfessel biarva)

+Hover Bed (for sex) fancy moves at speed determined by cast, can be raised up to 3 meters suspension